IowaComputerGurus/netcore.utilities.email.smtp/README.md

 * [MailKit](https://github.com/jstedfast/MailKit) - For email delivery
 * [ICG NET Core Utilities Email](https://github.com/IowaComputerGurus/netcore.utilities.email) - For Email Template Configuration

+## Breaking Changes with 4.x
+In an effort to standardize our Email libraries a common `IEmailService` interface was introduced, at this time the existing `ISmtpService` was removed.

 ## Usage

 ### Installation